 A healthy lifestyle through increased movement, garden-based nutrition and outdoor play is promoted through Salisbury Academy's wellness culture.
 Outdoor play is encouraged in all grades JK-8 and healthy eating is encouraged school-wide.
 The establishment of the school's edible garden allows students to study the importance of eating locally grown products, free of pesticides.

-Contact development coordinator Tracey Baird to learn more about naming opportunities.
+Contact Salisbury Academy's development office to learn more about naming opportunities.

 SA's Student-Led Green Initiatives

 Our student-led initiatives make a measurable impact on both the school community and the community at large.
-Successful green initiatives at SA have included the establishment of a Bluebird Trail and a school garden, rainwater collection and trash/compost sorting systems, and other conservation efforts.
+Successful green initiatives at SA have included the establishment of a Bluebird Trail and a school garden, rainwater collection and trash/compost sorting systems, a battery disposal program, and other conservation efforts.